Milan turned 250,000 square feet of parking into public space

 “It didn’t take years or millions of euros,” says Sadik-Khan.
 “We worked really fast with paintbrushes and benches to transform those parking spaces into people places.”

 In 2019, 13 more piazzas were completed.
 More than a dozen were completed in 2020, even amid the pandemic, and more have been built since then.
+Each cost just about $50,000.
 “It’s 38 piazzas in four years,” says Sadik-Khan.
 “It’s an incredible amount of infrastructure, nearly a quarter-million square feet of space.
 And Milan has been able to keep the momentum going.”

 She says more than 42 miles of streets have also been converted from car traffic to bicycle and pedestrian lanes, and the city is planning to announce its next phase of the piazza program, with more spaces being converted across the city.
 “Community involvement is a key part of that,” Sadik-Khan says.
 “Not everybody is going to be on board.
 Not everybody’s going to agree that there’s even a problem.”